Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

 \subsection{Assessment of binary classification models}

-I assess the performance of each of different ML model versions (made by the configuration of hyperparameters) relying on an array of evaluation metrics (\citealp{naidu23}).
-Specifically, I use six metrics when comparing the models: Accuracy (ACC), Recall (RC), Precision (PR), F1 Score (F1), Specificity (SP) and the Area Under the Curve (AUC).
-These metrics provides overall measures of model performance.
+We assess the performance of each ML model version by relying on an array of evaluation metrics (\citealp{naidu23}).
+Specifically, six metrics are employed when comparing models: Accuracy (ACC), Recall (RC), Precision (PR), F1 Score (F1), Specificity (SP) and the Area Under the Curve (AUC).
+These metrics provide overall measures of a model's performance.
 Noteworthy is the AUC indicator because, by calculating the area of under the Receiver Operating Characteristic (ROC) curve, it can efficiently balance the true positive rate and the false positive rate.
-I include a description of the six metrics in Appendix \ref{appendixA}.
+We include a description of the six metrics in Appendix \ref{appendixA}.